-- 1. Be personally competent in the bushcraft skills and knowledge covered in this award. - 2.
-Be competent in planning, delivering and assessing learning at Level 3 (England, Wales and Northern Ireland), equivalent to SQCF Level 6 (Scotland). - 3.
-Hold an IOL Band 2 or Band 3 Outdoor First Aid qualification. - 4.
-Be an Associate Professional Member of the Institute for Outdoor Learning or a Professional Member of the Institute for Outdoor Learning.

-5. Work within relevant insurance, policies and procedures covering health & safety; safeguarding; risk-benefit assessments; data protection; equality, diversity and inclusion; environmental sustainability.
+- 1. Be personally competent in the bushcraft skills and knowledge covered in this award. - Be competent in planning, delivering and assessing learning at Level 3 (England, Wales and Northern Ireland), equivalent to SQCF Level 6 (Scotland). - 3.
+Be an Associate Professional Member of the Institute for Outdoor Learning or a Professional Member of the Institute for Outdoor Learning. - 4.
+Work within relevant insurance, policies and procedures covering health & safety; safeguarding; risk-benefit assessments; data protection; equality, diversity and inclusion; environmental sustainability.